 Let’s have a look!

-Known as the second-longest Rail-cum-Road Bridge, the Bogibeel bridge spreads over the Brahmaputra River in the northeastern region of India.
-The 4.94 km bridge is built across Dhemaji and Dibrugarh districts of Assam, India and aims to reduce the train travel time between Delhi to Dibrugarh by about three hours.
+Known as the second-longest Rail-cum-Road Bridge, the Bogibeel Bridge spreads over the Brahmaputra River in the northeastern region of India.
+The 4.94 km bridge is built across the Dhemaji and Dibrugarh districts of Assam, India, and aims to reduce the train travel time between Delhi to Dibrugarh by about three hours.
 It will also provide direct connectivity from Dibrugarh to Itanagar, reducing the travel distance by 705km.

-The Bogibeel Bridge is additionally recognised as the 5th longest bridge in India.
+The Bogibeel Bridge is additionally recognized as the 5th longest bridge in India.

 The bridge is constructed as a two-lane rail track on the lower deck and the upper deck consists of three lanes.
 The bridge has been designed in such a way that it can easily transport army troops/tanks, and even fighter jet landings.